BBOXX/nest/README.rst

 Aims of locust-nest
 ===================

-1. Users will be able to place any number of directories containing TaskSets, with each TaskSet representing an encapsulated group of tasks.
+1. Users will be able to place any number of directories containing TaskSets and Locusts with each representing an encapsulated group of tasks.
 2. locust-nest will find all TaskSets contained in a specified directory and group them into one Locust class with corresponding weights specified in a config file, allowing easy modularity in adding or removing TaskSets without needing to change any code in the locust-nest repository.
+Locusts will also be found and configured with specific weights.
 3. There will be an interactive configure option which creates a config file that specifies the relative weights of each TaskSet, allowing users to easily adjust the different ratios of TaskSet types, but still allowing non-interactive